pjss1223/tLaSDI/README.md

 - Hernandez, Quercus, Alberto Badias, David Gonzalez, Francisco Chinesta, and Elias Cueto.
 "Deep learning of thermodynamics-aware reduced-order models from data."
 Computer Methods in Applied Mechanics and Engineering 379 (2021): 113763.
 - Zhang, Zhen and Shin, Yeonjong and Karniadakis, George.
 "GFINNs: GENERIC formalism informed neural networks for deterministic and stochastic dynamical systems."
 Philosophical Transactions of the Royal Society A 380, no. 2229 (2022): 20210207.
-- He, Xiaolong and Choi, Youngsoo and Fries, William and Belof, Jon and Chen, Jiun-Shyan. "gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identiﬁcation."
+- He, Xiaolong and Choi, Youngsoo and Fries, William and Belof, Jon and Chen, Jiun-Shyan. "gLaSDI: Parametric physics-informed treedy latent space dynamics identiﬁcation."
 Journal of Computational Physics 489 (2023): 112267.

 We are thankful to the authors for providing the codes.